the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 Read more about _The Turing Way_ in this [Turing Impact Story](https://www.turing.ac.uk/research/impact-stories/changing-culture-data-science).

-## About Project Jupyter

-[Project Jupyter](https://jupyter.org) is a non-profit project releasing 100% open-source software to support interactive data science and scientific computing across all programming languages.

 ## About Project Binder

 [Binder](https://mybinder.readthedocs.io/en/latest/about.html) is a community within Project Jupyter and received the [ACM Software System Award in 2017](https://awards.acm.org/award_winners/perez_9039634) for language agnostic tools which have become "a de facto standard for data analysis in research, education, journalism, and industry".